 Baby strollers are not permitted in the seats or aisles in the theater because of the safety hazards they pose.
 Therefore, the use of baby strollers is discouraged.
 If a baby stroller is necessary, it must be left in the entrance of the theater at your own risk.

-Information on prohibited items is forthcoming.
+Additional safety information is forthcoming.
 Please check back.

 The name of each graduate participating in this ceremony will be announced.